charlieconneely/Crash-N-Dash/diary.md

 * The `ReceiveRoad()` method will:
   * Clear whatever is in the arrays at first.
   * Repopulate the spawn points array with the spawn point objects on the current road <br/> object passed in as a parameter.
-  * Call `SpawnObstacles()` which will:<br/> - Spawn cars randomly at the position of one of these spawn point objects. <br/> - Spawn other objects randomly within the general confines of the road object.
+  * Call `SpawnObstacles()` which will:
+    * Spawn cars randomly at the position of one of these spawn point objects.
+    * Spawn other objects randomly within the general confines of the road object.

 ### Speed increase